BOUGIE APOCALYPSE

 The TV kept looping the same panic footage like a bad rerun nobody asked for.

-“The Cough is loose,” you said, voice flat as range day.
+“The Cough is loose,” I said, voice flat as range day.

-Your wife looked up from the counter — curly red hair tied back, freckles standing out against her skin, that calm Molly Ringwald fire mixed with Viking-raider steadiness that had kept the homestead running for decades.
+Raych looked up from the counter — curly red hair tied back, freckles standing out against her skin, with Viking-raider steadiness that had kept our homestead running for decades.

 “Twenty minutes,” she replied.
 “I’ll get the go-boxes.”

 Gun safe cracked open like a well-drilled crew.
 Rifles, pistols, shotguns, and every box of ammo that would physically fit went into the 4Runner.
-The rest got staged by the door in case there was time for a second run — but you weren’t betting the farm on it.
+The rest got staged by the door in case there was time for a second run — but I wasn’t betting the farm on it.

 Wusthof knives wrapped tight.